Tim Martin denies Brexit impact as pub giant returns to profit

 Shares were up sharply in moring trading.

-The company reported first-half profits of £4.6m, well adrift of the £50.3m it reported at the same stage in 2019, as chairman and founder Tim Martin highlighted the "ferocious" cost pressures facing pubs.
+The company reported first-half profits of £4.6m, compared with a loss of £26.1m last year but well adrift of the £50.3m profit reported at the same stage in 2019, as chairman and founder Tim Martin highlighted the "ferocious" cost pressures facing pubs.

 READ MORE: Antonine Shopping Centre falls into administration